pat/blog/_posts/2015-07-31-marngrook.markdown

 > I felt that I had missed part of the experience because of my eyes, because my eyes were made in Baltimore, because my eyes were blindfolded by fear.

 My eyes were made in the predominantly white and middle class northern suburbs of Melbourne, and I still have to work hard to remove the blindfolds of that privilege and ignorance.
-Part of what I'm doing more and more to work through that is to listen to more Indigenous voices.
-All Australians should read [this article by Stan Grant](http://www.theguardian.com/commentisfree/2015/jul/30/i-can-tell-you-how-adam-goodes-feels-every-indigenous-person-has-felt-it) on Adam Goodes - and bring as much empathy as possible to the fore as you do so.
+Part of what I'm doing more and more to work through that is to listen to more Indigenous voices. *All* Australians should read [this article by Stan Grant](http://www.theguardian.com/commentisfree/2015/jul/30/i-can-tell-you-how-adam-goodes-feels-every-indigenous-person-has-felt-it) on Adam Goodes and what it's like to be an Indigenous Australian - and bring as much empathy as possible to the fore as you do so.

 Again, I'll spruik Luke Pearson's fantastic [IndigenousX](https;//twitter.com/IndigenousX) Twitter account as an excellent way to hear a variety of Indigenous Australian perspectives.
 Having a diversity of voices is essential for reducing racism, and following @IndigenousX has played a large part in stripping away some of my blindfolds.
 Please, if you think Australia needs more Indigenous voices, [donate to the crowdfunding campaign](http://startsomegood.com/indigenousx).